rey/palin/README.markdown

 ### 0.2.5

-* Don't show Dock icon
+* No longer show the app icon in the dock

 ### 0.2.4